If you’re looking for the best beaches in Bali, head stra2ight to the Bukit Peninsula just south of the island.

 8. Pandawa Beach

 Pandawa Beach is located on the far end of Uluwatu, closer to Nusa Dua It’s certainly worth a visit thanks to its clear blue water and soft white sand.

 It’s one of the more developed beaches in Uluwatu and attracts tourists looking to get those Insta-worthy snaps.

 Unlike some of the other best beaches in Uluwatu, Pandawa is a great swimming beach on both a high and low tide as the reef isn’t as close to the shoreline.

-On a low tide, you can snorkel around the reef and spend your time wandering along the coast, and on a high tide the waves are suited for experienced surfers and body boarders looking for less crowded surf.
+On a low tide, you can snorkel around the reef and spend your time wandering along the coast.
+On a high tide, the waves are suited for experienced surfers and bodyboarders looking for less crowded surf.